 Choice – a choice is a course you apply for on your application – many students make multiple choices to increase their chances of getting a place.

-Clearing – in an undergraduate application, Clearing is another service you can use to look for alternative courses.
-If you didn’t get a place on a course – whether you didn’t receive offers, declined your offers or didn’t get the grades you needed – Clearing allows you to apply for courses that still have vacancies.
+Clearing – in a UCAS Undergraduate application, Clearing is another service you can use to look for alternative courses.
+If you didn’t get a place on a course – whether you didn’t receive offers, declined your offers, or didn’t get the grades you needed – Clearing allows you to apply for courses that still have vacancies.

 Conditional offer – in your application, an offer of a place on a course subject to conditions.
-To be accepted on the course you’ll need to meet the conditions – usually related to your exam results.
-This is a common type of offer for students applying direct from further education.
+To be accepted on the course, you’ll need to meet the conditions – usually related to your exam results.
+This is a common type of offer for students applying directly from further education.

-Conservatoire – a provider of performance based music, dance and drama courses.
+Conservatoire – a provider of performance-based music, dance, screen, and drama courses.

-Course and training providers – a university, college, conservatoire, School Direct school or other institution offering higher education courses.
+Course and training providers – a university, college, conservatoire, School Direct school, or other provider offering higher education courses.

 Deferral – in your application, this is what you do if you’d like to carry an offer over to start it in the following academic year.

-Extra – in an undergraduate application, Extra is a service you can use to apply for alternative places if you do not hold an offer from your first five choices.
+Extra – in a UCAS Undergraduate application, Extra is a service you can use to apply for alternative places if you do not hold an offer from your first five choices.